-Jesus, in this text, exhorts His disciples to always pray and never give up when he said “men ought to always pray, and not give up and quit.".
+In our text on today in Luke 18, Jesus, in this text, exhorts His disciples to always pray and never give up when he said “men ought to always pray, and not give up and quit.".

 Regardless of the judge’s position or his injustice act, he was still under God’s Sovereign authority, power and control.

-This widow woman is proof to us that persistent prayer of faith works!!!
+This widow woman is proof to us that persistent prayer of faith works!

 The Apostle Paul prayed three times for a “thorn in the flesh” to be removed.
 God did not remove Paul’s thorn in the flesh, but instead He told Paul that my grace is sufficient for you.

-People of God, I can only hope and pray that this day you have found yourself in a place of perseverance in persistant prayer to God our Father who promises to hear and answer our prayers of faith.
+People of God, I can only hope and pray that this day you have found yourself in a place of perseverance in persistent prayer to God our Father who promises to hear and answer our prayers of faith.